tj-smith47/cron-meet-cal/README.md

 ## What does CronMeetCal do?

+CronMeetCal ensures you will never be late to your meetings again.

-Each day, this script checks your scheduled meetings in Google Calendar, then appends entries to your crontab that will automatically join those with Zoom meetings at the scheduled time.
-It will also clean the previous day's meetings daily, and skips adding entries if any holiday or out of office events are detected on your calendar.
+Each run, this script checks your scheduled meetings in Google Calendar, then appends entries to your crontab that will automatically join those with Zoom meetings at the scheduled time.
+It will also clean meetings added in previous runs, and skips adding entries if any holiday or out of office events are detected on your calendar.

+It can be run directly, but works best as an `@daily` or `@hourly` crontab entry.

 ### Dependencies